In both cases, a single series of data is charted from the first two columns of line items (three in the case of a bubble chart) in your grid.

 Usage

 The scatter plot and bubble chart are best used when comparing paired numerical data, not necessarily associated to a time dimension.
-The plot of markers across the visualization helps you to categorize the data, based on your use case.
+The plot of markers across the visualization helps you categorize the data, based on your use case.
 If the markers are grouped tightly together, then there's a high correlation.
 If the markers on the chart are more random in distribution, then there's low to no correlation in the data.
-With scatter plot and bubble charts you can:
+With scatter plot and bubble charts, you can:

 - Determine the root cause of a given scenario, by comparing numerical data.